KRR-Oxford/GNNQ/README.md

 The `datasets/` directory, containing both the WatDiv-Qi and the FB15k237-Qi benchmarks, can be downloaded from fighshare (https://figshare.com/s/c81e802987081569adab).
 Place the `datasets/` directory in the `GNNQ/`.

 ### Run Experiments
-In the following, we outline the commands to reproduce our experiments.

-In order to reproduce an experiment on the WatDiv benchmarks, run a variant of the following command from the GNNQ folder.
+To run an experiment on the WatDiv benchmarks, run a variant of the following command from the GNNQ folder.
 Please remember that the virtual environment needs to be active.
 The following command is exemplary for the  WatDiv-Q1 benchmark.
 ```
 python main.py  --log_dir watdiv_q1_4l_aug/ --num_layers 4 --aug --test --train_data datasets/watdiv/train_samples --val_data datasets/watdiv/val_samples --test_data datasets/watdiv/test_samples --query_string "SELECT distinct ?v0 WHERE { ?v0  <http://schema.org/caption> ?v1 . ?v0   <http://schema.org/text> ?v2 . ?v0 <http://schema.org/contentRating> ?v3 . ?v0   <http://purl.org/stuff/rev#hasReview> ?v4 .  ?v4 <http://purl.org/stuff/rev#title> ?v5 . ?v4  <http://purl.org/stuff/rev#reviewer> ?v6 . ?v7 <http://schema.org/actor> ?v6 . ?v7 <http://schema.org/language> ?v8  }"
 ```

-To reproduce experiments on other WatDiv benchmarks, specify a new logging directory using the `--log_dir` parameter and exchange the query specified by the `--query_string` parameter.
+To run experiments on other WatDiv benchmarks, specify a new logging directory using the `--log_dir` parameter and exchange the query specified by the `--query_string` parameter.
 All WatDiv benchmark queries can be found in the `datasets/benchmark_queries.txt`- file.
 To reproduce experiments using the baseline model, remove the `--aug` parameter.
 The number of layers for all models can be specified using the `--num_layers`parameter.

 To reproduce an experiment on the FB15k237 benchmarks, run a variant of the following command from the GNNQ folder.
 Please remember again that the virtual environment needs to be active.
 The following command is exemplary for the FB15k237-Q1 benchmark.